LiaScript/docs/README.md

 #### Playback-Blocks

                                --{{0}}--
-And like it was introduced for animations, you can also group multiple block.
+And, as introduced for animations, you can also group multiple blocks together.
-Simply add as many Markdown-blocks between two lines of asterisks, and they will be interpreted as one larger block.
+Simply add as many Markdown blocks between two lines of asterisks, and they will be interpreted as one larger block.

 ```markdown